-Back-to-school time is in the air, which is when many families and students decide to purchase a new MacBook.
+Back-to-school time is in the air when many families and students decide to purchase a new MacBook.
 Before making a purchase, there are a few things to keep in mind and consider.
-Happy shopping!

 Decide on a screen size first and portability

-Along with screen size, be aware of the weight of the machine and how that could affect portability.
+Along with screen size, be aware of the machine's weight and how that could affect portability.
 All of today's MacBook models are lighter than past models.
-However, some remain heavier than the others.
-Especially for those on a large campus, there's a big difference in carrying a 2.8 pound MacBook Air and 4.3 pound 16-inch MacBook Pro.
+However, some remain heavier than others.
+Especially for those on a large campus, there's a big difference between carrying a 2.8 pound MacBook Air and a 4.3 pound 16-inch MacBook Pro.

 |MacBook Air||MacBook Pro|